FctsFxns/schultzen-web/_works/El-FER-i-el-no-fer.md

 The project persists through a proper [website](http://www.christinaschultz.com/FERnofer/) to download the audiobook and [a blog named Fernofer](http://elfernofer.tumblr.com/), which collected the performatic experience.

 In this room every day people gathered with me to do participate at the performance of doing nothing.
-Here a school class.
+Here are 20 teenagers.

 ![image](/media/images/Fer7joves.jpg)